-VRC01 will be provided as a sterile clear, colorless to yellow isotonic solution with no visible particles.
+VRC01 will be provided as a sterile clear, colorless to yellow isotonic solution, essentially free of visible particles; some opaque or translucent particles may be present.
 Each vial contains 100 mg / mL of VRC-HIVMAB060-00-AB in formulation buffer.
 The formulation buffer is composed of 25 mM sodium citrate, 50 mM sodium chloride, and 150 mM L-arginine hydrochloride at pH 5.8.
 Vials are intended for single use only and do NOT contain a preservative.
-The product should be stored frozen (-45°C to -10°C).
-The study products are described in further detail in the IB.
+The product should be stored frozen -35°C to -15°C with excursions permitted between -45°C and -10°C. The study products are described in further detail in the IB.